People

 Graduate Students and Alumni

 Shiva Sai Ram Urella is a doctoral student in West and South Asian Religions.
 His current doctoral project at Emory focuses on the Oggu Katha tradition and Telangana’s oral-performing community of Ogguvandlu.
-His research aims to explore the contemporary forms of the tradition to offer an insight into the tradition’s conception of narrative (katha) as a performative expression of a shared oral memory of the community.
+His research explores the contemporary forms of the tradition to offer an insight into the tradition’s conception of narrative (katha) as a performative expression of a shared oral memory of the community.
 This project will subsequently explore the tradition’s presence and reception in ritual, “secular,” and political spaces and theorize the entangled forms of caste and regional identity in Telangana.
 Shiva received a Integrated Masters’ degree in Political Science from University of Hyderabad, India.

 Emeritus Faculty